kimbchow/Data_Protection/README.md

 Please note - The ALB created is internet facing, however a private cert was applied to the HTTPS listener of the ALB so that the identity of the ALB can be visually validated by your browser in later steps.
 This was done for education purposes.
 Private Certificates are usually meant for applications that are accessible ONLY over a private network.
 If you are building a public internet facing application, you should use public ACM certificates.

-## OPTIONAL - Validate the identity of the ALB with the browser that your are using.
+## Validate the identity of the ALB with the browser that your are using.
 Please open link in a new browser tab
 * For firefox : https://view.highspot.com/viewer/5d5c1fe23f65f635ae005a47
 * For google chrome : https://view.highspot.com/viewer/5d5c42da66bbaa2fc928a575
 * For Microsoft Edge : https://view.highspot.com/viewer/5d5c2e5cf7794d4833e8207a